dannieRope/CASE1-Excel_Data_Transformation/README.md

-I came across a tweet by @Olaoluwa__Mercy on Twitter.
-The tweet mentioned the following:
+# Background

-"A school had their students' records stored in a Word document, but they required them in a spreadsheet format.
+A school had their students' records stored in a Word document, but they required them in a spreadsheet format.

 As someone who is proficient with Excel, what approach would you use to accomplish this?

-Manual data entry is not an option."
+Manual data entry is not an option.

-In response to this challenge, I decided to participate, and it led me to discover new Excel functions.
-I gained valuable knowledge through this exercise, and I'm pleased that I decided to take part.

 ## The Word Document